liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/05-using-liferay-sync-desktop.markdown

 ![Figure 1: Drag the Liferay Sync icon to the Applications folder.](../../../images/sync-mac-install.png)

+Next, you'll configure the Sync client.

+## Configuring the Liferay Sync Desktop Client [](id=configuring-the-liferay-sync-desktop-client)

-Now that you've installed sync, you're ready to configure it!
+Now that you've installed Sync, you're ready to configure it!
 The configuration steps for Sync on Windows and Mac are identical.

 1. Open Sync and enter your Liferay instance's address along with your account